Continuing Education Unit Policies and Procedures

 14.2.1 Authoring Articles

-Authoring an article published in an animal industry or peer-reviewed publication which meets the subject matter and scientific qualifications described below may qualify for 2 CEUs.
+Authoring an article published in an animal industry or peer-reviewed publication which meets the subject matter and scientific qualifications described below may qualify for two (2) CEUs.

 An "article” is defined as a researched piece of work, approximately 1000 words or more, with references, quotes and citations.
-An animal industry publication is defined by the IAABC as the distribution of printed or electronic reproductions by an industry organization for sale to the public or as a benefit of paid membership.
+An animal industry publication is defined by The IAABC as the distribution of printed or electronic reproductions by an industry organization for sale to the public or as a benefit of paid membership.
+The public presentation of your published work may be eligible for CEUs on a case by case basis.

 An author may only request CEUs once per article regardless of the number of publications in which it was published.